Frank-Pechar/css-natours/README.md

-# Natours - Advanced CSS Course Project
+# Natours Project - Landing Page

-Outdoor Exploring Tours – Landing Page
+# Outdoor Exploring Tours

-Course Coding Project I Completed.
+# Advanced CSS Course Project
+## Description of App Functionality, Features, and Methods

+Advanced CSS coding project I completed from Udemy - Advanced CSS and Sass: Flexbox, Grid, Animations and More by Jonas Schmedtmann.
 After coding this landing page through the course I then added additional features and modifications.

-App can be run from: https://frank-pechar-natours.netlify.app/
+App can be run from: https://frank-pechar-css-natours.netlify.app

+## This App Uses CSS - SASS/SCSS Features Such As:

 ARCHITECTURE: